 Secondly, the lycanthropy described here is a rather obscure form; not the folkloric favourite in which a man grows into a monstrous wolf creature by the light of a full moon.
 This lesser known condition and subsequent painful skeletal overgrowth is brought about by spinning lights.
 Bright lights.
 Lighthouses?
 Damn right.
 Which is only one half of the reason why our story takes place at Cape Byron.
 But in any other way the transmutation from man into a bipedal monster that benches a pickup truck is the same repulsive ordeal for the popular werewolf as it is for his pharos-lycanthropic cousin.
 Imagine 200 something sprouting bones in the meat bag full of nerve endings that is your body.
 Thankfully, we missed out on the gory nitty-gritty set in motion by about 1,000 watts and a fresnel lens earlier that night.
 I told you, we’re late.

-No one notices the shivering behemoth of bone, muscle and teeth now clawed into the concrete as if it was bracing itself against a huge wave about to wash the parked cars like toys across the nearby field.
-If one of the mostly drunk and alternatively intoxicated patrons at The Railway Friendly Bar would have put down their drink and walked outside the outdoor seating area to take in a gasp of fresh air (it was surprisingly cold that night ), they might have seen it sitting there, coiling its muscled, pale body back on its hind legs; right there, next to a brightly coloured camper van that has ‘Virginity is curable’ spray-painted on its side.
+No one notices the shivering behemoth of bone, muscle and teeth now clawed into the concrete as if it was bracing itself against a huge wave about to wash the parked cars away like toys across the nearby field.
+If one of the, mostly drunk and alternatively intoxicated, patrons at The Railway Friendly Bar would have put down their drink and walked around the outdoor seating area to take in a gasp of fresh air (it was surprisingly cold that night ), they might have seen it sitting there, coiling its muscled, pale body back on its hind legs; right there, next to a brightly coloured camper van that has ‘Virginity is curable’ spray-painted on its side.
 Might have – maybe not.
-The air is like tar around the lighthouse werewolf.
+The air is tar around the lighthouse werewolf.